aj3423/SpamBlocker/README.md

 # Language support

-Languages are translated using Gemini AI([golang script](https://github.com/aj3423/SpamBlocker/blob/master/auto_translate/translate.go)), fire an issue for requesting a new language support.
+Languages are translated using AI([golang script](https://github.com/aj3423/SpamBlocker/blob/master/auto_translate/translate.go)), fire an issue for requesting a new language support.
 PRs for corrections are welcome.

 # Contributing